Ryo-N7/Ryo-N7.github.io/_posts/2019-08-21-visualize-soccer-statsbomb-part-1.md

 title: "Visualizing Soccer with StatsBomb Data and R, Part 1: Simple xG and Pass Partner Plots!"
 fb-img: https://i.imgur.com/K2AMWnG.png
 share-img: https://i.imgur.com/K2AMWnG.png
-tags: [ggplot2, soccer, football, StatsBomb, data-viz, football-analytics, soccer-analytics]
+tags: [ggplot2, soccer, football, StatsBomb, data-viz, football-analytics, soccer-analytics, r-bloggers]
 ---

 This will be **Part 1** of what I hope to be a multi-part series of